-Here are the links to our suggestions for beautiful things for April, with a focus on beautiful words, sounds, and places that are old and beautiful and focus on early art and music as well as Ancient Israel and the delights of Advent.
+Here are the links to our suggestions for beautiful things for December, with a focus on beautiful words, sounds, and places that are old and beautiful and focus on early art and music as well as Ancient Israel and the delights of Advent.

 Nature study can be as simple as a short walk in the neighborhood or as elaborate as a week in a National Park.
 Don’t make it hard.
 This month, let’s consider light, whether it comes from a candle, a light bulb, a cozy hearth fire, or a Christmas Tree.
 Can you imagine a world of … Continue reading Nature Study: Light